MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/index.md

 **A.**	Create 3D models using the CAD software of your choice.<br>
 **B.**	Convert CAD files to one of these file formats: GLB, glTF, FBX, OBJ, STL, PLY, JT, SKP, or STP.<br>
-**C.**	If you save your model as one of the file formats with a red asterisk next to it (that is, any format *except* JT, STP, or SKP), you can optimize the 3D model yourself and use [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to convert the 3D model to a GLB file locally.
+**C.**	If you save your model as one of the file formats with a red asterisk next to it (glTF, GLB, STL, PLY, FBX, OBJ), you can optimize the 3D model yourself and use [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to convert the 3D model to a GLB file locally.
 If you use any of these formats, you can use [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to send your model to [!include[cc-microsoft](../includes/cc-microsoft.md)] for manual optimization and conversion to a supported format.<br>
 **D.**	3D models are optimized and converted into the GLB format.<br>
 **E.**	3D models are ready to be imported into [!include[pn-dyn-365](../includes/pn-dyn-365.md)] mixed-reality applications.